TARS

 Payload data collected

 The SDK never reads tool call arguments or responses.
-It records only the method name, latency, and success/failure.
+It records only the endpoint URL, aggregate call counts, and latency percentiles across the flush window.
 No user data.
 No content.
 No PII.

 None